Danforsa/mernstackapp/README.md

 	▪	A Task List component

-Allows  Sign in (with google gmail login with googles api) and the user to:
+Allows  Sign in (with google gmail login with google's api) and the user to:

 	▪       Add tasks